justarrived/just_match_api/docs/README.md

   - Geocode mocks in `spec/spec_support/geocoder_support.rb`

 * __Model translation__
-  - Each model that need translated columns has a corresponding model, i.e `JobTranslation`
+  - Each model that need translated columns
-  - Includes the module `Translatable`
+    + has a corresponding model, i.e `JobTranslation`
+    + includes `Translatable` module
+  - Translation model
+    + includes `TranslationModel` module
-  - Defines the translated columns with the `translated` macro
+  - Defines the translated columns with the `translates` macro
-    + Defines `set_translation` & `set_translation` instance methods on the model
+    + Defines `set_translation` instance methods on the model
   - There are a few helper services, plus one `ActiveJob` class to do machine translations
     + `MachineTranslationsService` takes a translation and creates translations for to all eligible locales
     + `MachineTranslationService` takes a translation and a language for it to be translated to